9EOR9/mysqlnd_mariadb_auth_plugin/README.md

 1.  **Prepare your environment:**
     Make sure you have PHP development headers and `mysqlnd` development files installed.
-    On Debian/Ubuntu: `sudo apt-get install php-dev libmysqlclient-dev` (or `libmysqlnd-dev` if available and preferred).

 2.  **Navigate to the module directory:**
     ```bash